Bailey Johnson

 If at first you don’t succeed, try, try again.
 That’s a lesson that shines through the story of Bailey Johnson.
 She is from the Métis Nation of British Columbia in the Thompson Okanagan, where she was born and raised.
 In her first year of teaching, she works in a grade five classroom in Vancouver.
 She shares with excitement how she is getting ready to move back to and teach in her home community.

 An Indigenous academic advisor told her about NITEP, the Indigenous teacher education program.
-At first, she was reluctant because her dad is a teacher and she wasn’t sure she wanted to follow his lead.
-In a moment of desperation, she decided to go for it and never looked back.
+At first, she wasn’t sure she wanted to become a teacher, as it was never her plan.
+In a moment of uncertainty, she decided to just go for it and never looked back.
 “Everything about my university experience shifted, and I fell in love with the Indigenized curriculum,” she beams, thinking with gratitude about how the program changed her life’s path.

 When Johnson moved into the program, she found a lot of support in finding her way and addressing her needs.
 Her Western-based university experience moved into a decolonized Indigenous learning journey, something that was instrumental to her success.
 Having mentors in her program was a game-changer and she learned to manage imposter syndrome.
 Finally, she realized she could take up space, ask for help and overcome obstacles with the confidence to request the resources she needed.
 What Johnson hopes Indigenous youth find out is that there are so many available resources to help Indigenous students, from tutoring, wellness practices, space to learn and extra help along the way.